HussainAbdi/Hingemonium/README.md

 ## Building It

 You'll need Xcode.
 Clone the repo, hit the big triangle play button, and you should be good to go.

+If you just want to try it out, just download the latest release!